JoseCVM/ipfs-proxy-app/README.md

 curl -H "Authorization: Bearer $TOKEN" -X POST -F file=@myfile "http://127.0.0.1:8080/api/v0/add
 ```

-On the example above, we created a tenant John, gave him a new temporary token, and then he made an "add" call to the ipfs api through our proxy server using his new key.
+On the examples above, we created a tenant John, gave him a new temporary token, and then he made an "add" call to the ipfs api through our proxy server using his new key.

 ### ipfs_api